-Regulations: 10 CFR 31.5, 10 CFR 30.32(g), 10 CFR 30.33(a)(2), 10 CFR 32.210
+Regulations: 10 CFR 30.32(g), 10 CFR 30.33(a)(2), 10 CFR 32.210

 Criteria: Applicants must provide the radionuclide and nominal activity for each requested sealed source, the manufacturer's or distributor's name, and model number for each device, and the number of gauges for each model.
-Licensees will be authorized to possess and use only those sealed source and devices specifically approved and registered by the NRC or an Agreement State.
+Licensees will be authorized to possess and use only those sealed sources and devices specifically approved and registered by the NRC or an Agreement State.
 The applicant should also provide a description of the use of the gauges.

-Discussion: The NRC or an Agreement State performs safety evaluations of fixed gauges before distribution of the devices to specific licensees.
-The safety evaluation is documented in a Sealed Source and Device (SSD) registration certificate issued to the manufacturer (or distributor).
+Discussion: The NRC or an Agreement State performs safety evaluations of portable gauges before distribution of the devices to specific licensees.
+The safety evaluation is documented in a Sealed Source and Device (SSD) registration certificate issued to the manufacturer.